 Normal costs are the cost that is pre-planned.
 That means you calculate the cost of the product before production based on the previous data.

 What are the differences between Actual costing(AC) and Normal costing (NC)?

-- In normal costing cost is calculated before the production process, in actual costing cost is calculated after the production process.
+- In normal costing, the cost is calculated before the production process, and in actual costing, the cost is calculated after the production process.

-- NC includes direct costs and indirect costs, AC includes costs of the production process in real-time.
+- NC includes direct costs and indirect costs, AC consists of costs of the production process in real-time.
 That means AC includes the costs like any variations in labor charge and raw material price.